About Espiritu Pampa at Vilcabamba

 It is located on the Chontabamba River, a tributary of the Urubamba River.
 It is often referred to as Vilcabamba the Old or Old Vilcabamba to distinguish it from the Spanish colonial town of Vilcabamba la Nueva.

 This region is a sort of ‘inland island ‘ cut off from the rest of the country: bordered by the Urubamba River on the east, the high peak s of the Cordillera Vilcabamba on the southeast, the Apurimac River to the south and west, and to the north by the Cosireni ad Alto Urubamba Rivers where dense forest falls away to the Amazon Basin.
-Extremely rugged country of forested hills, deep gorges, snowy peaks and swamps, in fact flat land is rare — narrow trail s twist and turn along the hillsides overlooking the rivers.
+The extremely rugged country of forested hills, deep gorges, snowy peaks, and swamps, in fact, flat land is rare — narrow trail s twist and turn along the hillsides overlooking the rivers.

 When Hiram Bingham discovered Machu Picchu in 1911 many believed this magnificent and mysterious ruin to be Vilcabamba where the last remnant of the Incan Empire found refuge from the Spaniards.

-The bird’s diversity is quite interesting in a Short Trip there can produce an amazing number of specialties of the cloud forest as well as lowland rainforest , the divergence of species make this destination a ideal place to observe the most fascinating colorful birds of the cloud forest and tropical lowland forest, while you explore the ruins you can easily spot one of the most bright colored bird such as the Cock of the Rock, Oropendolas, Woodpeckers , the main trail that access to the archeological is recommended during the morning time to look for the Slaty Gnateater and other elusive birds
+The bird’s diversity is quite interesting in a Short Trip there can produce an amazing number of specialties of the cloud forest as well as lowland rainforest, the divergence of species make this destination a ideal place to observe the most fascinating colorful birds of the cloud forest and tropical lowland forest, while you explore the ruins you can easily spot one of the most brightly colored birds such as the Cock of the Rock, Oropendolas, Woodpeckers, the main trail that access to the archeological is recommended during the morning time to look for the Slaty Gnateater and other elusive birds

 Ruins of the Vicinity of Espiritu Pampa – Vilcabamba Old